Tajamul21/Detection-Classification-and-Semantic_Segmentation-of-apples/README.md

+# An integral computer vision system for apple detection, classification, and semantic segmentation
 Aim:To use computer vision to aid agricultural robotics.
 1. Identification of fruits in a tree
 2. Read and understand a fruit detection algorithm using semantic segmentation.